jmazouri/SharpPad/README.md

 If you'd like to use SharpPad as an output window for your program without running it through VSCode, use the `Show SharpPad` command from the Command Palette.

 ## Release Notes

+### 1.1.0

+- Move from deprecated `vscode.previewHtml` command to new Webview API
+- Add "derived" theme, which copies from your active editor theme
+  - Unfortunately, we can't use syntax highlighting colors, so you will have to provide overrides in your custom theme if you don't like the defaults
+- Added `clearOnDebugStart` config option, to toggle whether to clear the SharpPad window when you start debugging in VSCode
+- Improve HTTP router internals
+- Updated package references & minimum vscode version (to `1.32.3`)
+- Enable `"strict"` mode in tsconfig

 ### 1.0.6 (Prerelease)